surender713/Hackthon/README.md

 1. ✅ Start the backend (running on port 8000)
 2. ✅ Open any normal webpage
-3. ✅ Select text
+3. ✅ Select text or find an image
-4. ✅ Right-click → **Verify with Media Authenticity**
+4. ✅ Right-click → **Verify with Authenticity Plugin**
 5. ✅ View results in the popup card
+6. ✅ For text reports, use **Export JSON**, **Export HTML**, or **Export TXT**

 **Supported on**: Regular webpages (not Chrome system pages like chrome://, about://)

 The backend truncates submitted text to 2,000 characters before analysis.
+Image data is fetched and Base64-encoded by the content script before it is sent to the backend.

 ## API